Ouranosinc/Magpie/docs/services.rst

 specific implementation (see :ref:`services_available`) serves to convert a given incoming HTTP request components (method, path, query parameters, body, etc.) into the appropriate :term:`Service`, :term:`Resource` and :term:`Permission` elements.
-This ultimately provides the required elements to resolve :term:`ACL` access of a :term:`Request User` toward the targeted :term:`Resource` according to its :term:`Effective Permissions`.
+This ultimately provides the required elements to resolve :term:`ACL` access of a :term:`Request User` toward the targeted :term:`Resource` according to its :term:`Effective Permissions <Effective Permission>`.

 In order to implement a new :term:`Service` type, two (2) methods and a few attributes are required.
 The first method is :meth:`magpie.services.ServiceInterface.permission_requested` which basically indicates how the HTTP request should be interpreted into a given :class:`Permission`.
 The second is :meth:`magpie.services.ServiceInterface.resource_requested` which similarly tells the interpretation method to convert the request into a :class:`magpie.models.Resource` reference.

-Whenever :term:`Effective Permissions` or :term:`ACL` needs to be resolved in order to determine if a :term:`Request User` can have access or not to a :term:`Resource`, `Magpie` will employ the appropriate :term:`Service` implementation and call the methods to process the result.
+Whenever :term:`Effective Permission` or :term:`ACL` needs to be resolved in order to determine if a :term:`Request User` can have access or not to a :term:`Resource`, `Magpie` will employ the appropriate :term:`Service` implementation and call the methods to process the result.